Siliguri: Location

-The Siliguri subdivision is surrounded by Himalayan ranges towards north and towards south by the country Bangladesh, Uttar Dinajpur district of West Bengal and the Indian state of Bihar.
-On the east lies Jalpaiguri district and Kalimpong district and bounded on the west by the country of Nepal, thus strategically so important.
+The Siliguri subdivision is bordered by Himalayan ranges to its north, Bangladesh to the south-east, Uttar Dinajpur district of West Bengal to the south and the Indian state of Bihar to the south-west.
+To the east lies Jalpaiguri district, north-east the Kalimpong district, and Nepal to the west.

 Climate

-Siliguri falls under the humid subtropical climate (Cwa), when using the Köppen climate classification.
-Warm summer, cool winter and a severe monsoon defines Siliguri's climate.
+Siliguri has a humid subtropical climate (Köppen: Cwa).
+Hot, humid summers, pleasant to warm winters and a severe monsoon define Siliguri's climate.